google-research/url-nlp/linguameta/README.md

 The ``data`` folder contains a JSON file for each language, named according to its BCP-47 code (e.g. ``en.json`` for English, ``pa.json`` for Punjabi, ``zu.json`` for Zulu).
 Each JSON file contains metadata for the language as a whole followed by a repeated field ``language_script_locale``, which contains language metadata specific to a particular script and locale combination (e.g. Punjabi written in Gurmukhi script and spoken in India).

-The structure of the JSON files is as follows.
+The structure of the language JSON files is as follows.
 Fields are absent when they are not filled except for unknown scripts and locales, which are represented by the placeholder string 'xxxx'.

 * ``bcp_47_code``
 * ``deprecated_bcp_47_code``